Gholamreza Nikpey

 Gholam-Reza Nikpey (غلامرضا نیکپی), also Nikpay (1927 – 11 April 1979) was deputy prime minister of Iran and Mayor of Tehran.
 He became Mayor of Tehran in 1969, succeeding Javad Shahrestani.
 Prior to that, he had served as Iran's Minister of Housing from 1966 to 1969.
 During his tenure as the Housing Minister, an earthquake rocked the Province of Khorasan, causing mass destruction.
 He was in charge of rebuilding.
 It turned out to be one of the best rebuilding projects in the country's history.
-In 1977, he was appointed to the Iranian Senate by the Shah.
+In 1977, he was appointed to the Iranian Senate by Mohammad Reza Shah.

 He was executed on 11 April 1979 on the orders of a revolutionary tribunal, apparently without legal representation or a chance to defend himself.
-Nikpay is one of the victims listed in the 13 March 1980 Amnesty International report.
+Nikpey is one of the victims listed in the 13 March 1980 Amnesty International report.
 International human rights organizations have drawn attention to reports indicating that the Islamic Republic's authorities executed individuals on trumped-up charges.

 Early life

-Nikpey was born in 1927 in Isfahan to Azizullah Nikpey.
-His father, also called Ezazolmalek, studied in the US and was governor of the province of Kermanshah during Reza Shah reign.
+Nikpey was born in 1927 in Esfahan to Azizullah Nikpey.
+His father, also called Ezaz ol-malek, studied in the United States and was governor of the province of Kermanshah during Reza Shah's reign.
 Azizullah later became Minister of Post and Telegraph.
-Nikpey's maternal grandfather Zalolsoltan was from Qajar royal family and was the son of Naser al-Din Shah Qajar and at one point was set to succeed his father as king, however Mozaffar ad-Din Shah Qajar became king instead of him.
+Nikpey's maternal grandfather, Zell-e Soltan, was a part of the Qajar dynasty.
+As a son of Naser al-Din Shah Qajar Zell-e Soltan was at one point set to succeed his father as shah, however Mozaffar ad-Din Shah Qajar became shah instead.
 Gholamreza spent his childhood in Isfahan and Kermanshah and entered Tehran University to study law.
 He went to England to continue his studies and obtained his PhD in 1335 A.H. from the London School of Economics, and then returned to Iran.

 After his return, he was employed by the Iranian National Oil Company.
 He went on to become VP to Prime Minister Hassan Ali Mansur.
 He was later the director of Kaakh Javanan.
 He became the mayor of Tehran in 1346 AH.
-After his tenure as mayor, he went on to become the representative of Isfahan in the Iranian senate.
+After his tenure as mayor, he went on to become the representative of Esfahan in the Iranian senate.
 He was later arrested during political arrests later that year.
-During the Iranian revolution Nikpey was in jail in Tehran and was freed by the revolutionaries.
+During the Iranian revolution Nikpey was jailed in Tehran and was freed by the revolutionaries.